anewton1998/rdap_guide/src/client_implementations/README.md

 # Client Implementations

+This section lists known, publicly available client implementations.
+Most are [open source](https://en.wikipedia.org/wiki/Open_source).
+As there is evidence that [most RDAP queries are due to automation](../misc/uses.md#who-actually-uses-rdap), it is unknown how many proprietary RDAP clients exist.

 Client implementations are broken down as follows:

 1. [Web Applications](web_applications.md) - those clients running inside a web browser.